 In my attempt to make conversation, I asked her what she did for work back at home.
 Her look suddenly turned sad.
 “I can’t work,” she told me.
 As she explained further, her incontinence made it impossible to get work.
 She had been confined to her home for many years.
 Trying to recover from my blunder, I asked her what she hoped to do when she got back home.
 Her smile returned immediately and she glowed as she started to think about her new life.
 “Maybe, I’ll be a beautician!” she told me through one of the ward translators.

 These are just a few of the women whose lives will be changed through an obstetric fistula surgery during our time in Cameroon.
-As you may have noted, this blog post doesn’t include pictures of the women it highlights.
+As you may have noted, this blog post doesn’t include pictures of most of the women it highlights.
 Often these women are living in the shadows–embarrassed and hiding.
 They’re ashamed and don’t want photos for the same reason.

 Mercy Ships sometimes have difficulties encouraging these women to come out from the shadows.
 Such has been the case in Cameroon.
 Although it is known that there are a large number of women who need this surgery in Cameroon, we have had to postpone obstetric fistula surgeons coming to the ship because not enough women have come forward for surgery.